chrisjeg/foundry-sheets/README.md

+# 📗 Foundry Sheets

-# Google Sheets Addon for Palantir Foundry Sync
+> Google Sheets Addon for Palantir Foundry Sync

-This Google Apps Script enables automated data transfer from Google Sheets to Palantir Foundry upon editing any row in a Sheet using Foundry's CDC capabilities.
+This Google Apps Script enables automated data transfer from Google Sheets to Palantir Foundry upon editing any row in a Sheet using Foundry's [CDC capabilities](https://www.palantir.com/docs/foundry/data-integration/change-data-capture/).
 It uses Foundry's API to send updated rows directly to a specified dataset in Foundry.

 ## Features